stayonthemoon/cgdance/README.md

 1.0 Header and classes section with styles, laptop version only 2.0 Plans section with styles for laptop
 3.0 Almost finished with HTML, only footer's left.
 Styles till Contacts section.
-Only laptop styles
+Only laptop styles 4.0 HTML is done, also all the styles for laptop